 - 5. Perform the following steps to check whether the private image has been preconfigured: - a.
 Check whether the ECS can be successfully started.
-If the start succeeds, a Guest OS driver has been installed for the image file on the original platform or the driver has been automatically installed for the private image on the cloud platform.
-If the start failed, install a Guest OS driver for the image file on the original platform and start from Step 1: Upload the Image File again. - b.
+If the start succeeds, Guest OS drivers have been installed for the image file on the original platform or the drivers have been automatically installed for the private image on the cloud platform.
+If the start failed, install Guest OS drivers for the image file on the original platform and start from Step 1: Upload the Image File again. - b.
 Check whether you can log in to the ECS using your configured password or key.
 If you can, Cloudbase-Init has been installed.
 If you cannot, use the password or key contained in the image file to log in to the ECS and install Cloudbase-Init as instructed in Installing and Configuring Cloudbase-Init. - c.
 Check whether NICs are set to DHCP by referring to 2 in Step 4: Configure the ECS. - d.
 Use MSTSC to log in to the ECS.
 If the login is successful, remote desktop connection is enabled on the ECS.
 If the login fails, enable remote desktop connection by referring to 3 in Step 4: Configure the ECS.